 • 1-1/2 teaspoons red wine vinegar

-• Salt & pepper
+• 1/8 teaspoon pepper

-• Serving Suggestions: Note 2
+• Serving suggestions see note 2

 Instructions

-• CUCUMBER PREP: Grate an unpeeled cucumber with the large holes of a cheese grater.
+• Grate an unpeeled cucumber with the large holes of a cheese grater.
 Line a small bowl with a few paper towels (or a clean kitchen towel) and place the grated cucumber on top.
 Squeeze out as much extra moisture as you can from the cucumber (this keeps the sauce from being watery).

-• MIX: Once it's drained, add shredded cucumber to a medium-sized bowl along with the rest of the sauce ingredients.
-Add salt and pepper to taste (I add 1/4 teaspoon salt and 1/8 teaspoon pepper).
+• Once itโ€™s drained, add shredded cucumber to a medium bowl.
+Zest and juice lemon to get 1/2 teaspoon zest and 1 tablespoon juice.
+Add to bowl along with the rest of the ingredients.
+Adjust salt and pepper to taste.
 Stir and cover the bowl and refrigerate until ready to serve.

 Video